wchorski/dg-pywrite/src/site/notes/developer/Home Lab 🏠/Dynamic DNS Choices.md

 ![attachments/dynamic-dns-a-record 1.png|dynamic-dns-a-record](/img/user/attachments/dynamic-dns-a-record%201.png)**********

 > [!tip] Your ISP can change your Public IP at any time
 > Without a **Static IP** your service provider can and will change your public IP address.
 Although I've gone years without it changing, it still can happen without notice.
-For the extra paranoid you could monitor your IP with [[developer/Home Lab 🏠/Home Assistant\|developer/Home Lab 🏠/Home Assistant]])
+For the extra paranoid you could monitor your IP with [[developer/Home Lab 🏠/Home Assistant\|Home Assistant]])

 So...
 Let's get a static IP.
 Well, [maybe not](https://blog.noip.com/cost-of-a-static-ip-address-2).
 Here are some estimates of what a static IP could run you.